PRINCE2® vs the PMBOK® Guide: A comparison

 The PMBOK® Guide: structure

-The PMBOK® Guide structures its guidelines into 47 different processes, which are grouped into 5 categories known as Process Groups.
-A process is a set of related actions performed to achieve some pre-specified product, service or result .
+The PMBOK® Guide structures its guidelines into 49 different processes, which are grouped into 5 categories known as Process Groups.
+A Process Group is a logical grouping of project management inputs, tools and techniques, and outputs .
 Each process is described in terms of the inputs required, a set of tools and techniques which can be performed and the expected outputs.

 The same processes are also grouped into Knowledge Areas.
-It defines a Knowledge Area as representing a “complete set of concepts, terms and activities that make up a professional field, project management field, or area of specialization” .
+It defines a Knowledge Area as an “identified area of project management defined by its knowledge requirements and described in terms of its component processes, practices, inputs, outputs, tools, and techniques” .
 It’s actually within the Knowledge Areas where the details of each process are described.

 PRINCE2 is composed of 4 integrated elements: principles, themes, processes and tailoring to suit the needs of the project environment.
 The 7 principles are the building blocks upon which everything is based.
-By applying all 7 to your project, your project can be classed as being a PRINCE2 project.
+By applying all 7 principles to your project, your project can be considered as being a PRINCE2 project.

 There are 7 themes, which are aspects of project management which must be continuously addressed throughout the lifetime of the project.
 Themes are very much like Knowledge Areas in the PMBOK® Guide.

-Finally, the PRINCE2 manual provides some guidance on how to tailor the method to different projects, depending on their size, level of risk, complexity and other factors.
+The PRINCE2 manual provides some guidance on how to tailor the method to different projects, depending on their size, level of risk, complexity and other factors.
+Each theme and process chapter contains guidance on tailoring in different project situations.

 The PRINCE2 manual also contains an appendix providing a checklist which can be used to assess the health of your project, although this is not a part of the method itself.